Thank you for your interest in COVID-19 testing at Oregon’s K-12 Schools.

 - Once schools have registered, the UO K-12 Testing Team will schedule a webinar training with the designated school contact.
 The training will cover the testing process and responsibilities for both the school and the UO.
 The onboarding process (including training, supply delivery, etc.) will take approximately two weeks.

-- Student test results will go directly to the student/parent/guardian and to the Oregon Health Authority and the local public health official for contact tracing.
+- Student test results will go directly to the student (age 15+) or parent/guardian (students under age 15), the Oregon Health Authority, and the local public health official for contact tracing.
 The school will not receive the test results for participating students.
 If there is a positive case in the school, the local public health authority will contact the school if any steps or further investigation is needed.
 Schools are encouraged to maintain a strong ongoing relationship with the public health authorities.